Open-Transactions/protocol-docs/docs/OTContract.md

   of an XML element overrides a previous one (one exception is `m_strName`, for instance) This should always be invalid and trigger an error condition.
-* The content field is marked by the `BEGIN` marker, the signature field by the `SIGNATURE` marker, which is an ambiguous rule when it comes to the `BEGIN $type SIGNATURE` marker.
-Thus the first signature section is inadvertently recognized as the content section if an explicit content marker is missing.
+* The content field is marked by the `BEGIN` marker, the signature field by the `SIGNATURE` marker.
+This is an ambiguous rule when it comes to the `BEGIN $type SIGNATURE` marker: the first signature section is inadvertently recognized as the content section if an explicit content marker is missing.
 * The `HASH:` field is meant to be read right after the `BEGIN` marker, but can